r-devel/r-dev-web/WindowsBuilds/winutf8/ucrt3/vm.md

 that older RDP servers can connect, it forwards ports from the host machine.
-Note that by default, the guest machine can access the host file system as well (the directory with the VM configuration), so as set up now it cannot be regarded as a sandbox.
+Note that by default, the guest machine can access the host file system as well (the directory with the VM configuration), so as set up now it cannot be regarded as a secure sandbox.

 The scripts for automated installation are fragile to external software site changes.
 It is very likely that download locations and file names for say